robot-dreams/roast/README.md

 * For each of the `t` ready participants in the current session:
 	* Coordinator sends `ctx` (a `SessionContext` object) to ask for a signature
 	* Participant responds with `(i, s_i, pre_i)` to sign and prepare for the next round
+		* If the participant was initialized with `is_malicious = True`, it will fail to respond

 A `SessionContext` object consists of the following fields: